So you want to move to Mexico???

 If you are traveling to Mexico with minor children you need to read the information and requirements here

 AND - I received this letter from a fellow very familiar and versed with Mexican culture and knowledge of the thought process on both sides.
-And after living here for eight years now I find his letter so blatantly accurate that I have to post it and share it with you.
+And after living here for ten years now I find his letter so blatantly accurate that I have to post it and share it with you.
 I do not consider this letter derogatory from either side.
-But it explains how the situation is probably better than any other resource I have come across.
+But it explains how the situation "is" probably better than any other resource I have come across.
 We love it down here.
 Yes, we gave up some things to make the transition.
 But people here treasure what is truly important; family, time, God - even if their affiliation for most here deals with a pagan religion for most part.
 And I would have to say the average Mexican will stop to help you if you are in trouble long before an average American will.
 And there is no better climate in the whole world.
 75-85F 365 days a year here.
+But you DO have to use extra precautions here.
+This is not a country where you leave your keys in the car and your house unlocked like we used to back home.

 and www.liveinmexico.com